About Antonio French

 In 2012, French founded The North Campus, an education initiative inspired after The Harlem Children’s Zone in New York City.
 The North Campus now provides after-school tutoring, mentoring and enrichment services for more than 150 children annually.

 French gained national recognition for his work covering the unrest in Ferguson, MO in 2014.
 He used social media to document the protests and the heavy-handed police response.
 He also helped keep the peace when the situation turned violent.
 In March 2015, The Los Angeles Times named Antonio one of 20 “New civil rights leaders: Emerging voices in the 21st century”.
 French also created #HealSTL, a nonprofit aimed at political education and empowerment, and racial healing.
+In 2017, EBONY magazine named Antonio on its annual Power 100 List, which honors the heroes and leaders of the African-American community whose work continues to inspire, influence and impact the next generation.

 French is a graduate of Auburn University and holds an MBA from Washington University in St. Louis.